Myer: Early history

 The Myer retail group was founded by Sidney Myer, who migrated from Belarus to Melbourne in 1899 after the height of Victoria's gold rush, with very little money and little knowledge of English to join his elder brother, Elcon Myer (1875–1938), who had left Russia two years earlier.
-They opened the first Myer store in Bendigo in 1900.
+They opened the first Myer store in Bendigo on 1 November 1900.
 After prospering, they opened a second store in Bendigo in 1908.

 In 1911, Myer purchased the business of Wright and Neil, Drapers, in Bourke Street, Melbourne, near the General Post Office, and a new building was completed and opened in 1914.
 From this base, Myer built Australia's largest chain of department stores, and the only chain with stores in all Australian states.

 In 1918, the Doveton woollen mills at Ballarat were purchased, and in 1921 a new building fronting Post Office Place was added at Melbourne and in the following years Myer purchased adjoining properties, eventually building a store known as the Myer Emporium.
 The 1914 building had been designed by architects HW & FB Tompkins, who went on to design all the extensions over the next 20 years.
 The Myer store expanded to Lonsdale Street in the 1920s, and the Bourke Street frontage was expanded and rebuilt in 1933.